matbryan52/microscopy-images-qem/slides.md

 # Image restoration

-Image restoration are techniques to remove artefacts or noise from an image while preserving the content.
+Image restoration refers to techniques to remove artefacts or noise from an image while preserving the content.

 In microscopy we frequently encounter low signal-to-noise data, especially in low-dose conditions, and so *denoising* in particular is of great interest.